-The degree requirement includes an assessment of the student's cumulative biblical and theological studies through a doctrinal beliefs statement and oral defense that will prepare the student for future ministry opportunities or entrance into seminary upon graduation.
+This degree requirement includes an assessment of the student's cumulative biblical and theological studies through a doctrinal beliefs statement and oral defense that will prepare the student for future ministry opportunities or entrance into seminary upon graduation.

-This course is offered in two formats: in-person and online.
-Students registered for in-person attend the classes in person, online students attend the classes via the online classroom.
-For both in-person and online students, assignments and interaction outside of the class period are done in the learning management system.
+This is a blended class, meaning that both campus and online students take this class together.
+Campus students attend the classes in person, online students attend the classes via the online classroom.
+All interaction and assignments for campus and online students are done in the online classroom.